Maxenceee/marvin_game/README.md

 Params:
 ```
+-c
--c	specify the number of generated files (minimun is 2, default is 200, maximum is 🤷‍♂️)
+	specify the number of generated files (minimun is 2, default is 200, maximum is 🤷‍♂️)
+-p
--p	change active directory (default is Desktop)
+	change active directory (default is Desktop)
+--no-log, -n
--n --no-log disable trace file generation
+	disable trace file generation
 ```

 ### Quick start